star signs: meet the woman behind the cult brand aries arise | read | i-D

 Italian-born English-based Sofia Prantera is the renegade brain behind cult womenswear streetwear brand Aries.
-After moving to London from Rome to study fashion at Central St Martins in the mid-90s, Sofia embraced rave culture — where traditional fashion was slightly unfashionable.
-Her graduate collection referenced plain and minimal brands like Romeo Gili and Giorgio Armani, but after leaving CSM, Sofia founded the cult streetwear labels Holmes, and then Silas, where she met graphic designer Fergus Purcell.
-Five years ago she and Purcell formed Aries, and brought about for a desire for well-made streetwear for cool girls with an eye for detail.
+After moving to London from Rome to study fashion at Central St Martins in the mid-90s, Sofia embraced rave culture -- a place where traditional fashion was slightly unfashionable.
+Her graduate collection referenced plain and minimal brands like Romeo Gili and Giorgio Armani, but after leaving CSM Sofia founded the cult streetwear labels Holmes, and then Silas, where she met graphic designer Fergus Purcell.
+Five years ago she and Purcell formed Aries, brought about for a desire for well made streetwear for cool girls with an eye for detail.

 Read: After a quarter century at Central Saint Martins, Fashion BA Course Director Willie Walters is waving goodbye to the college.